 Book one [The Vampire Shrink] came out again later in several forms from my British publisher Quercus and the American publisher, Sterling with different covers:

-Almost immediately after book one published, the USA portion of my new deal fell apart due to all the changes in publishing (Sterling was part of Barnes and Noble).
+Almost immediately after book one published, the USA portion of my new deal fell apart due to all the changes in publishing (Sterling was part of Barnes and Noble which went into meltdown).
 So my USA books got lost in the shuffle.

 My UK editor [really excellent editor and person], said she thought the old book #2 jumped too far ahead in the series story, so she asked me to write a different/new book #2, which is titled, Blood Therapy.

 Since I made so many changes to the series arc in the new book #2, that old book #2 [Dark Harvest] was discarded and parts of that book used in the new book #3, Crimson Psyche.
 This is the UK cover for new book #3.
 The UK print version came out January, 2014.
 No USA version was ever printed from Sterling.

 My agent was eventually able to get my rights back from everyone and in 2015 I put my 3 novels out myself:

 The second Big Fish Agent and I parted ways after that.